-I started my blog in November 2016 with the vision of one day turning what started as a hobby into a little business.
+After launching my blog, the vision was to one day turn what started as a hobby into a little business.
 After all, blogging opens up so many doors and opportunities for us, why not take advantage?
-How ever much I Iove blogging, it’s time-consuming and can be frustrating, just getting a post ready for publishing involves researching, taking, choosing and then editing photos.
-Then there’s the written copy, I tend to write in stages – I currently have seventy drafts partially written, yes, seventy!
-Mainly because I’m not someone who can sit there, bash out a post and publish it the same day.
-I’ll think of a title, (which I’ll change several times), write a few paragraphs then leave it a while before returning to it another day.
+However much I enjoy blogging, it’s time-consuming and can be frustrating, just getting a post ready for publishing involves researching, taking, choosing and editing photos; then there’s the written copy.

-My writing style changes with my mood which isn’t always a good thing as I like consistency to my copy.
+My writing style changes with my mood which isn’t always a good thing as I prefer consistency in my copy.
 The images I use have to be just as I want them and often I take hundreds before settling on a few to edit and use.
-With all this in mind, if I can get some kind of reward for my efforts, then why not?
-As always, this approach may be frowned upon by some but I see my blog as a second job, and I’m not in the market of working for free.
-Who would, given the choice?
+With all this in mind, if I can earn some kind of reward for my efforts, then why not?
+As always, this approach may be frowned upon by some, but I see my blog as a second job, and I’m not in the market for working free of charge.
+Who would be? given the choice.

 “Monetising Is a slow process, but you’ll get there”